amygori/kb/student-guidelines/community-standards.md

 Our last social rule bans subtle racism, sexism, homophobia, transphobia, and other kinds of bias.
 This one is different from the rest, because it covers a class of behaviors instead of one very specific pattern.

 Subtle -isms are small things that make others feel unwelcome, things that we all sometimes do by mistake.
 For example, saying "It's so easy my grandmother could do it" is a subtle -ism.
 Like the other three social rules, this one is often accidentally broken.
 Like the other three, it's not a big deal to mess up – you just apologize and move on.

+## Using code you didn't write

+Inevitably you will find code online that makes sense to include in what you're writing.
+Every developer does it.
+You will find code examples on Stack Overflow, in CSS-Tricks articles, in documentation and blog posts -- the nature of this work means that concepts are often best explained with examples.

+It is fine to use a line or two of code you found somewhere else _if you understand what it does_.

+If you want to use a longer snippet of code, it's probably not a good idea to do that.
+If you feel you have good reasons, please attribute the borrowed code in a comment, along with a URL, if possible.

+Above all, don't pass off work by someone else as your own.
+Not only does this violate our Code of Conduct, but it also hinders your learning and will not serve you in becoming a professional developer.